wavefrontHQ/docs/pages/doc/ts_max.md

 ```
 max(<expression1>, <expression2>)
 max(<expression>[,metrics|sources|sourceTags|pointTags|<pointTagKey>])

+max(<histograms>)
 ```

 When used as a comparison function, returns the higher of the two values in `expression1` and `expression2`.

 When used as an aggregation function, returns the highest value across the set of time series described by `expression`.
 The results might be computed from real reported values and interpolated values.
 Use [`rawmax()`](ts_rawmax.html) if you don't need interpolation.

+When used as a histogram function, returns the largest value in the specified histogram.

 ## Parameters